mycognosist/jsonrpc-lcd/README.md

 `{"jsonrpc":"2.0","error":{"code":1,"message":"validation error","data":"string length > 40 characters"},"id":1}`

+An error is returned if one or both of the expected parameters are not supplied:

+`{"jsonrpc":"2.0","error":{"code":-32602,"message":"invalid params","data":"Invalid params: missing field `position`."},"id":1}`

 _Note: The validation tests will later be changed to accommodate a larger OLED display._

 -----